getml/getml-relbench/README.md

 > This challenge will be open for submissions starting on the 20th of January 2025 at 16:00 CET!

-> We will continously add new challenges on a weekly basis until we run out of tasks.
-New challenges will be added on 27th of January at 16:00 CET.
+> We will continously add new challenges periodically until we run out of tasks.
+New challenges will be added on 20th of January at 16:00 CET.

 ## What is Relational Learning?